Udish17/SentinelOne_CleanandInstallAgent/README.md

 ### With Boot option
 `powershell.exe -ExecutionPolicy Bypass -File "CleanandInstallAgent.ps1" -k "YOUR PASSPHRASE" -t <site_token> -p "<Path where SOI is present>" -n <SOI.exe name> -b True`

+# Arguments details
+1. $k = Passphrase or Mastr/Uninstall Passphrase
+2. $t = Site Token
+3. $p = Path where the SOI.exe is present.
+It can either a remote share or local path.
+4. $n = The name of the SOI.exe like SentinelOneInstaller_windows_64bit_v24_1_3_232.exe
+5. $b = Set it to 'True' or 'False', depending on whether to boot the endpoint automatically if the endpoint needs a reboot to complete the removal.